/ VST Home / Tutorials

 Goal

-For a VST 3 Host the important information is the UID of your (processor) plug-in, with this information it will find the correct VST 3 version to use.
+For a VST 3 Host, the important information is the UID of your (processor) plug-in.
+With this information, it will find the correct VST 3 version to use.

 VST 2 and VST 3 version of your Plug-in have the same UID

-It is possible to reuse for a VST 3 plug-in the same generated UID of a VST 2 version (based on 4 characters + its name), this should work with most VST 3 Hosts.
-Check the function which generates a VST 3 UID from a VST 2 UID here and reuse this value as UID for the VST 3 plug-in (processor component UID)
+It is possible to reuse the same generated UID of a VST 2 version for a VST 3 plug-in (based on 4 characters + its name), this should work with most VST 3 Hosts.
+Check the function which generates a VST 3 UID from a VST 2 UID here and reuse this value as UID for the VST 3 plug-in (processor component UID).

 VST 2 and VST 3 version of your Plug-in have not the same UID